department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/medical-records/incident_management/playbook.md

 ## Process/Incident Response - MEDICAL RECORDS

 **If a critical severity issue arises:**
--Medical Records on va.gov will be put in a disabled state for all users (using either [feature flags](#feature-toggles), PagerDuty messaging, or a combination of both
+- Medical Records on va.gov will be put in a disabled state for all users (using either [feature flags](#feature-toggles), PagerDuty messaging, or a combination of both
--Debugging will start immediately
+- Debugging will start immediately
--The fix will be tested and deployed through normal CI/CD practices -Medical Records on va.gov will be brought back online and monitored
+- The fix will be tested and deployed through normal CI/CD practices
+- Medical Records on va.gov will be brought back online and monitored

 **If a low-severity issue arises:**
--A fix will be loaded to the backlog (JIRA) and prioritized -The fix will be tested and deployed through normal CI/CD practices, with no interruption to feature uptime.
+- A fix will be loaded to the backlog (JIRA) and prioritized
+- The fix will be tested and deployed through normal CI/CD practices, with no interruption to feature uptime.

 ## Endpoint monitoring